 If you want to update your address, telephone number or email, click on "Personal Information".

 After registration for a session opens, TST students enrol themselves in courses via ROSI.
 This applies to all courses except for Reading & Research courses, comprehensives or theses.
 Students are responsible to note the published deadlines for adding and dropping courses.

-Blackboard is the software used across U of T and TST for online courses.
+Blackboard is the software used across University of Toronto and TST for online courses.
 All of your core courses and some of your other courses will be on Blackboard.
 When you enter the Portal, you will see your courses in the "My Courses" section.
 If a course you are taking is not there, ensure that you are enroled in the course on ROSI.
-Remember to put your U of T email address on ROSI so you receive emails via Blackboard.
+Remember to put your University of Toronto email address on ROSI so you receive emails via Blackboard.

 Fees are paid at a major Canadian bank or via telephone or online banking.
 You are expected to check your invoice on the Student Web Services (ROSI).
-See the U of T Student Accounts website for information about fee payment and check your college’s fee schedule for information about incidental fees.
+See the University of Toronto Student Accounts website for information about fee payment and check your college’s fee schedule for information about incidental fees.
 TST tuition fees are available here.
 Your personal account can be viewed in the Portal.
 Pay your fees as soon as possible.
 In each session, U of T sets a date on which students’ registrations are financially cancelled for non-payment.
-Also, please check the U of T Student Accounts website for interest charged on outstanding accounts.
+Also, please check the University of Toronto Student Accounts website for interest charged on outstanding accounts.